The multiphase interstellar medium as a common origin for magnetic misalignment and TB parity violation: Discussion of large-scale misalignment

-Finally, as for \figref{fig:Dpsi_scale_30}, we observe a stronger positive misalignment between starlight polarization and \Planck\ data at 30~GHz in both hemispheres.
+Finally, we observe a stronger positive misalignment between starlight polarization and \Planck\ data at 30~GHz in both hemispheres.
 This misalignment vanishes more slowly with distance compared to the \Planck\ data at 353~GHz in the northern hemisphere, and it remains roughly constant in the southern hemisphere.
-Understanding these differences in detail is beyond the scope of the present paper, however we speculate that they may be related to a generally more coherent magnetic-field structure along the line of sight in the northern area sampled by the stellar measurements.
-These results are consistent with the proposed scenario, where the 30-GHz data would more efficiently trace the regular magnetic-field component compared to the LB field, implying a smaller value of~$f_{\rm L}$, thus a stronger misalignment angle. \\ A denser sample of stars, with defined distances and polarization measurements, will be essential for a better investigation of our proposed scenario regarding the misalignment angle.
-Projects like the Polar-Areas Stellar Imaging in Polarization High-Accuracy Experiment~\citep[PASIPHAE,][]{Tassis2018}, which will increase the number of studied stars a thousandfold over the current state of the art at intermediate and high Galactic latitudes, are expected to be transformative.
+Understanding these differences in detail is beyond the scope of the present paper; however we speculate that they may be related to a generally more coherent magnetic-field structure along the line of sight in the northern area sampled by the stellar measurements.
+These results are consistent with the proposed scenario, where the 30-GHz data would more efficiently trace the regular magnetic-field component compared to the LB field, implying a smaller value of~$f_{\rm L}$, thus a stronger misalignment angle.
+In summary, starlight polarization data support our phase superposition scenario as follows: \begin{itemize} \item At the location of the LB, stars mostly trace CNM and its magnetic field while dust emission also includes the WNM-weighted field on larger scales, producing misalignment.
+At large distances, stars additionally probe the WNM-weighted magnetic field and begin converging to the dust emission. \item Complementary to the previous case, \HI\ templates correlate with starlight polarization at the location of the LB and depart from it at larger distances. \item The typical scale height is larger for synchrotron than for dust.
+Because synchrotron mostly traces the mean field on scales larger than the LB (low value of $f_{\rm L}$), it shows a strong misalignment with stars at the position of the LB and only correlates with starlight polarization at very large distances in the northern hemisphere, where the magnetic-field structure may be generally more coherent in the area sampled by the stars. \end{itemize}

+A denser sample of stars, with defined distances and polarization measurements, will be essential for a better investigation of our scenario regarding the misalignment angle.
+Projects such as the Polar-Areas Stellar Imaging in Polarization High-Accuracy Experiment~\citep[PASIPHAE,][]{Tassis2018}, which will increase the number of studied stars a thousandfold over the current state of the art at intermediate and high Galactic latitudes, are expected to be transformative.